On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

-\paragraph{\gls{bsw} flexible frame structure} In this case, the number of \glspl{tti} used for the beam sweeping process is not known \emph{a priori} and it depends on the measured \gls{snr}.
-However, to allow the system to react in case the desired threshold is reached, a \gls{tti} is reserved for the transmission of the ACK-U after each \gls{tti} used for pilot transmission.
+\paragraph{\gls{bsw} flexible frame structure} In this case, the number of \glspl{tti} used for the beam sweeping process is not known \emph{a priori} and depends on the measured \gls{snr}.
+However, to allow the system to react if the desired threshold is reached, a \gls{tti} is reserved for transmitting an acknowledgment (ACK-U) packet after each \gls{tti} used for pilot transmission.
 Hence, the number of \glspl{tti} needed is $2 c^\star - 1$, where $0< c^\star \le C\bsw$ is a random variable.